ZoeB/steg/README.md

 # How can I read the message again?

 With a spectrogram of the waveform.
 There are many ways of generating a spectrogram.
-As an example, I'd recommend [Spek](http://spek.cc) (although it currently doesn't work in the latest version of OS X).
+As an example, I'd recommend [Spek](http://spek.cc).

 # Who made it?